-The main house at Sully Historic Site is closed to the public for the first five months of 2020.
-The historic house is undergoing structural repair and maintenance, and it is scheduled to be closed into May.
-Exhibits, historic artifacts and furniture in the house are safely protected and packed to make room for work crews.
+The main house at Sully Historic Site is closed to the public.
+The historic house is undergoing structural repair and maintenance.
+Exhibits, historic artifacts and furniture in the house have been safely protected and packed to make room for work crews.

 The repairs and maintenance at the main house are funded by the 2016 Park Bond.
 Repairs include work on siding and shutters, plaster and floors as well as painting and an electrical upgrade.

 Sully Historic Site is on the National Register of Historic Places, accredited by the American Alliance of Museums, on the National Park Service’s Underground Railroad Network to Freedom, and part of the Virginia Civil War Trails.
 The house was built in 1794 and completed in 1799 by Richard Bland Lee, Northern Virginia’s first Representative to Congress.

 12000 Government Center Pkwy